-Next door is the Théâtre Antique, which also dates from the 1st century BC.
+Next door to the amphitheatre is the Théâtre Antique, which also dates from the 1st century BC.
 It’s used in the summer for various dance, film and music performances and festivals, so if you are there on one of the sunny summer days, you might want to take something in.

 The Baths of Constantine

-Don’t stop now (but feel free to take a gelato pause – my husband Mark is still raving about the gelato we got at an obscure little stand there).
-I know you have a lot on your plate (sightseeing I mean, not gelato) but with only one day in Arles, you have to fit in as much as you can.
+Don’t stop now (but feel free to take a gelato pause – my husband is still raving about the gelato we got at an obscure little stand there).
+I know you have a lot on your plate (sightseeing I mean, not gelato) but if you only have one day in Arles, you have to fit in as much as you can.

-If you can possibly take in any more Roman sights before collapsing like an ancient ruin yourself, visit the Musée Arles Antique to see the famous bust of Julius Caesar.
+If you can possibly take in any more Roman sights before collapsing like an ancient ruin yourself, visit the Musée Arles Antique.
+You want to go here to see the famous bust of Julius Caesar.
 Made during his lifetime, it’s the oldest known bust of Caesar and was unearthed in 2008 in the Rhône River.